martydill/x86os/README.md

 Development
 ===========

- ## Prerequisites:
-  - Mac OS X (it might work on other platforms but I haven't tried it)
+### Building and Running
+The build environment is dockerized:
+- `make docker-init`
+	 - This will build the base docker image
+- `make docker-build`
+	 - This will compile x86os and produce a bootable floppy image in the root directory called `./floppy.img`
+- `make run-qemu`
+	- Launches x86os in QEMU using the floppy image.
+Requires `qemu-system-i386`.
+- `make run-virtualbox`
+	- Launches x86os in VirtualBox.
+Requires VirtualBox and a VirtualBox VM called `x86os`.

+If you don't want to use the dockerized version you'll need these tools installed:
  - GCC
  - NASM
-  - LLVM (we use ldd, the LLVM linker)
-  - VirtualBox (not strictly required but it's what I use)

-### Building and Running
-- To build:
-	 - `make`
+ - A version of LD that supports linker scripts, such as LLVM's ldd.
+The default ld in OS X does not support them.
-	 - This will build the source tree and produce a bootable floppy image at `./floppy.img`
+ - mtools for manipulating the floppy image

-- To run:

-   - Create a VirtualBox VM named `x86os`.
-Point it to that floppy image.
-Point the serial port to a file (I use `serial.txt`) for easier debugging
-   - Run `make run`.
-This will start virtualbox and launch x86os.
-   - Tail the serial port file with `tail -f serial.txt` for extra log output